kondedeepthi/fullstack-backend/README.md

-# Full Stack Coding Challenge

-The goal of this challenge is to allow you to show us your coding skills and thinking process, it's designed to emulate a real-life project that you would have on day to day basis, but also kept simple enough so that you can complete it within reasonable timeline.

-## Introduction

 a movie theater is looking to build a way of advertising what movies are showing or upcoming so they can attract more audience.

 To do this, they wanted to build a web application where the customers can search and discover the different movies at the theater.